MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.2.0 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-**Note**: While we support adding category policy in the Exchange Online PowerShell module v3.5.0-Preview??? or later, there is no category available in Viva yet.
+**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, there is no category available in Viva yet to set policies for.
 Please be patient while we roll out new categories.

 Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature or a category in Viva.
 The attributes of the policy are defined using the cmdlet parameters.
 Policies are used to restrict or grant access to the specified feature or category for specific users, groups, or the entire tenant.
 Note that: